A fair rate

 How my rate is calculated

-My hourly rate is based on the Joseph Rowntree Foundation’s Minimum Income Standard.
+My hourly rate is pegging to the Joseph Rowntree Foundation’s Minimum Income Standard.
 See the Joseph Rowntree Foundation’s minimum income calculator.

 Minimum Income Standard £29,350